City Museum in the Cultural Center House "Catoir"

 • The exhibits are usually well illuminated.

 • The information is mainly conveyed in written and photorealistic form and is visually contrasted.
-There are several film and audio stations as well as a multimedia station.
+There are six film and audio stations as well as a multimedia station.

 • Information is not available in Braille or prismatic font.